Things To Do

 Sink into country life with lip-smacking food and drink served in this traditional country pub.
 A refreshing break from the bustling seafront eateries of Lyme Regis, here the focus is not only on the fruits of the sea, but succulent meats reared on nearby farms, freshly picked veg, hearty puddings and award-winning wines and ales.

-You can’t mention eating anywhere near Lyme Regis without reference to this world-class seafood restaurant overlooking Lyme Bay.
+Hogging prime position overlooking Lyme Bay, this is one of the finest locations to tuck into Britain’s best seafood.
 From prawns and oysters to crab and cockles, almost everything served is plucked from the ocean in view.
 Celeb chef Mark Hix keeps his style simple and elegant, leaving the quality of the local ingredients to do the talking.

 Situated just beside the River Lym and the historic Town Mill, this is an atmospheric setting away from the hustle and bustle of the seafront.
 Serving delectable dishes of local provenance, you can expect Lyme Bay fish, Somerset cheeses and organic produce that hasn’t travelled far to reach your plate.